KenBarr/solace-node-sample/README.md

 # How repo was built
 * helm create solace-node-sample

-* Edit Chart.yaml and values.yaml to move from nginx to node:lts-apline as will as add psb.name as a traget for node samples
+* Edit Chart.yaml and values.yaml to move from nginx to node:lts-apline as well as add psb.name as a traget for node samples

 * Delete folder templates/test and files templates/ingress.yaml and templates/service.yaml as we are not receiving any connections only making them.